-Faculty seeking promotion without the terminal degree/professionally qualified status should consult with their Division Chair and then the VPAA before beginning the promotion process.
+Faculty seeking promotion without the terminal degree/professionally qualified status should consult with their Department Chair/Dean and then the VPAA before beginning the promotion process.
 Documentation that might warrant special consideration includes the publication of significant work, or the development of a state-wide or national reputation.

 In order to be appointed or promoted to a specific rank, a faculty member must meet the minimum requirements described below.

 AA-5a Faculty Evaluation, Tenure, Promotion Cover Page

 AA-5c Departmental Chair Recommendation

 AA-21 Portfolio Help Document

 Third week of Sept—email due to VPAA indicating the intent to seek promotion

 Sept.
 30—VPAA sends email to all faculty, informing them who will be up for tenure and promotion during the academic year.